ciernialab/MicrogliaMorphologyR/README.md

 The stats_morphologymeasures.animal function fits a linear model using the `lm` function for each morphology measure individually within your dataset.

+In this example, we are fitting the linear model to our Iba1-stained dataset to model the values of each morphology measure as a factor of Treatment and BrainRegion interactions.
+In the first posthoc correction, we are correcting for multiple comparisons between treatments (PBS vs. 2xLPS) across BrainRegions using the Bonferroni method - since there are 3 brain regions, we should be correcting across 3 tests for each morphology measure.
+In the second posthoc correction, we are only considering one test between the two treatments (PBS vs. 2xLPS) and considering each measure separately, so there is no multiple test correction.

 ``` r
 # prepare data for downstream analysis